mftutui/configuracoes-gateway-ttn/README.md

 [7] Advanced options -> A1 Expand filesystem

-A reboot request should come up, do it (or * $ sudo reboot * to do manually).
+A reboot request should come up (or * $ sudo reboot * to do manually).

-* Configure locales and time zone
+* Configure location and time zone
 ```
  $ sudo dpkg-reconfigure locales
  $ sudo dpkg-reconfigure tzdata